CompanyBook/massive_record/README.md

       validates_presence_of :name, :email
       validates_format_of :email, :with => /\A([^@\s]+)@((?:[-a-z0-9]+\.)+[a-z]{2,})\Z/i

-      # Returns the id the scanner should start from in the Car table
+      # Returns the id the scanner should start from in the BlogPost table
-      # to fetch cars related to this person
+      # to fetch blog posts related to this person
-      def cars_start_id
+      def posts_start_id
         id+'-'
       end
     end